 Step inside to discover Georgia marble masonry, monolithic columns and stunning stained-glass arched windows.

-A highlight is the church’s art glass dome which measures 10 metres in diameter and 2.7 metres high.
+I was impressed by the church’s art glass dome which measures 10 metres in diameter and 2.7 metres high.

 The interior glass dome decorated with angels and cherubs, is made up of 109 different sections and was constructed with 30,000 pieces of glass, which with the help of clever lighting, illuminate the sanctuary beneath.